 8. Repeat the new thought 4 times out loud with strong feeling.

-9. Lastly, give the new thought permission to grow and start up your thought stream once completed.
+9. Lastly, give your new thought permission to grow and start up your thought stream once completed.

 Once you have completed clearing the first targeted thought, then move to the next thought you want to stop in your thought stream.
 At that point repeat all the steps again steps - 4 through 9.